-If you experience student loan identity theft, that’s “new account fraud.”
-This type of fraud is much more difficult to resolve than existing account fraud (such as when someone makes a purchase using your credit card).
+This type of fraud can be even more difficult to resolve than existing account fraud (such as when someone makes a purchase using your credit card).

 If you discover you’re the victim of student loan identity theft, act fast.
 If the fraudster defaults on their loans, your credit score is going to take the hit.